© John Wiley & Sons Ltd

 Figures: All graphs, drawings and photographs are considered figures and should be numbered in sequence with Arabic numerals e.g., Fig. 1, Fig. 2 etc. Each figure should have a legend and all legends should be typed together on a separate sheet and numbered correspondingly.
 If all or parts of previously published illustrations are used, permission must be obtained from the copyright holder concerned.
 It is the author’s responsibility to obtain these in writing and provide copies to the Publisher.
 If they are essential to the understanding of the figure, use coarse tints.
 Illustrations should be provided to either single (83mm) or double column (175mm) width.
 Lettering should be sans serif and 2.3 mm in height.
 Lines should be at least 0.33mm wide in final size and symbols should be 2.3mm in width.

-Preparation of Electronic Figures for Publication: Print publication requires high quality images to prevent the final product being blurred or fuzzy.
+Preparation of Electronic Figures for Publication: Article publication requires high quality images to prevent the final product being blurred or fuzzy.
 Submit EPS (line art) or TIFF (halftone/photographs) files only.
-MS PowerPoint and Word Graphics are unsuitable for printed pictures.
+MS PowerPoint and Word Graphics are unsuitable for published pictures.
 Do not use pixel-oriented programmes.
 Scans (TIFF only) should have a resolution of at least 300 dpi (halftone) or 600 to 1200 dpi (line drawings) in relation to the reproduction size (see below).
-Please submit the data for figures in black and white or submit a Colour Work Agreement Form (see Colour Charges below).
 EPS files should be saved with fonts embedded (and with a TIFF preview if possible).

 For scanned images, the scanning resolution (at final image size) should be as follows to ensure good reproduction: line art: >600 dpi; halftones (including gel photographs): >300 dpi; figures containing both halftone and line images: >600 dpi.